Killing of Oscar Grant: Fruitvale protest and march; downtown rioting

 Police in helmets and gas masks grouped in standing line formations on the south, west, and north sides of the intersection, allowing an avenue of retreat down 14th Street on the east side of the intersection.

-About an hour later, police gave orders to disperse and fired tear gas, rubber bullets, and other non-lethal weapons and devices at demonstrators.
+About an hour later, police gave orders to disperse and fired tear gas, rubber bullets, and other less-lethal weapons and devices at demonstrators.
 Protestors threw bottles, rocks, and other objects at police.
 Police pushed the crowd east along 14th Street into Lakeside, and the scene dissolved into a riot along the 14th Street spine.

 Numerous helicopters which had been airborne throughout the evening converged on the area.
 Law enforcement helicopters shone powerful spotlights down onto surface streets, while media helicopters shot video, which were broadcast in real time on local television stations.

 In the ensuing hours, a small clutch of rioters burned the contents of trash cans, dumpsters, newspaper boxes and set fire to at least five cars, including an Oakland police patrol car.
 Some rioters smashed the windshields of parked cars.
 The riot spread deep into Lakeside, and cars were burned and heavily damaged on Madison Street.
 Other rioters in this clutch broke storefront windows, including those of a McDonald's fast-food restaurant at Jackson and 14th Streets.
 The night of the riot coincided with trash collection day the following morning and numerous trash dumpsters and containers were parked curbside.
 Rioters used these dumpsters to start fires along city streets.
-Rioters damaged some of the carefully restored historic woodwork and terra cotta on the nearly restored Fox Theater.
+Rioters damaged some of the carefully restored historic woodwork and terra cotta on the nearly restored Fox Theatre.
 Damage to the Fox was preliminarily estimated at $10,000 to $20,000.